 The Five-Star system was created by the Centers for Medicare & Medicaid Services (CMS).
 Each nursing home gets a rating from one to five, with five being the highest.
 Nursing homes get an overall rating and separate ratings for health inspections, staffing and quality measures.
 You can get more information on the Five-Star Quality Ratings system from the CMS website.

 If you are trying to find a high-quality nursing home to send a loved to, use the Nursing Home Compare tool on Medicare.gov.

 Comparing nursing homes is so important because you want to find a place where your loved ones will get quality care and will not be mistreated.
-If your loved ones have been victims of nursing home abuse, contact the nursing home abuse lawyers at The Bell Law Firm.
+If your loved ones have been victims of nursing home abuse, contact the nursing home abuse lawyers at Stewart Bell, PLLC.
 Our trusted attorneys work to hold negligent nursing homes liable if they abuse residents.